Notice of Pre-AIA or AIA Status

 The Examiner further acknowledged the following additional limitation(s): “an image processing method ….).
 However, Noguchi discloses the “image processing method …., (see at least: Par.
 0021, “an image acquisition method of a diagnostic imaging device that performs noise reduction processing …).

-In regards to claim 19, the combine teaching Noguchi, Yamanaka, and Makii as whole discloses the limitations of claim 17
+In regards to claim 19, the combine teaching Noguchi, Park, Yamanaka, and Makii as whole discloses the limitations of claim 17

 Yamanaka further discloses wherein receiving the user instruction is receiving any one of the weighting value, a weight which is a function of the weighting value and the weight coefficient, or the weight coefficient, (see at least: Par.
 0098, the control unit 21 displays, on the display unit 25, a straight line representing a relation between the signal value difference between the pixels, and the weight coefficient as illustrated in FIG. 7, [i.e., wherein receiving the user instruction is implicitly receiving a weight coefficient ])

-In regards to claim 20, the combine teaching Noguchi, Yamanaka, and Makii as whole discloses the limitations of claim 17.
+In regards to claim 20, the combine teaching Noguchi, Park, Yamanaka, and Makii as whole discloses the limitations of claim 17.

 Makii further discloses before receiving the user instruction, generating a provisional composite image by weighted averaging the first medical image and the second medical image for each pixel using the calculated weighting value, (see at least: Par.
 0169, combination processing unit 53 may further perform a combination process on combination-use image data of a plurality of frames using weighted averages so as to generate combined-image data representing a still image, [i.e., generating combination or composite image using the combination processing unit 53 using the weighted averages, implicitly before receiving the user instruction]; and displaying the provisional composite image and a display bar of a weight, wherein the user instruction is received through an operation of the display bar, (see at least: Par.
 0363, when the user selects a coefficient template, as shown in FIG. 13, while the selection image list and the weight bars are displayed, the combination processing unit 53 of the CPU 31 display, as a preview image, a combined image obtained using weighted averages with the weighting coefficients applied, [“i.e., implicitly receiving the user’s instruction through the weight bars”]).

 Claims 6, and 18 are rejected under 35 U.S.C.
-103 as being unpatentable over Noguchi, Yamanaka, and Makii, as applied to claims 3 and 17 above; and further in view of Mercuriev et al, (US-PGPUB 20130216117)
+103 as being unpatentable over Noguchi, Park, Yamanaka, and Makii, as applied to claims 3 and 17 above; and further in view of Mercuriev et al, (US-PGPUB 20130216117)

-In regards to claim 6, the combine teaching Noguchi, Yamanaka, and Makii as whole discloses the limitations of claim 3
+In regards to claim 6, the combine teaching Noguchi, Park, Yamanaka, and Makii as whole discloses the limitations of claim 3

-In regards to claim 18, the combine teaching Noguchi, Yamanaka, and Makii as whole discloses the limitations of claim 17.
+In regards to claim 18, the combine teaching Noguchi, Park, Yamanaka, and Makii as whole discloses the limitations of claim 17.

-The combine teaching Noguchi, Yamanaka, and Makii does not expressly disclose wherein, in the calculation of the weighting value, a weight coefficient α with respect to a pixel value is calculated using the difference image, and the weight coefficient α is used as an exponent of a fixed weight W to decide on the weighting value for each pixel, which is denoted by W.sup.α.
+The combine teaching Noguchi, Park, Yamanaka, and Makii does not expressly disclose wherein, in the calculation of the weighting value, a weight coefficient α with respect to a pixel value is calculated using the difference image, and the weight coefficient α is used as an exponent of a fixed weight W to decide on the weighting value for each pixel, which is denoted by W.sup.α.

 However, Mercuriev discloses wherein, in the calculation of the weighting value, a weight coefficient α with respect to a pixel value is calculated using the difference image, and the weight coefficient α is used as an exponent of a fixed weight W to decide on the weighting value for each pixel, which is denoted by W.sup.α., (see at least: Par.
 0106, a fixed weight is implicitly used with a weight coefficient calculated using the difference image, as shown in eq.
 (6)).

 Claim 7 is rejected under 35 U.S.C.
-103 as being unpatentable over Noguchi, Yamanaka, and Makii, as applied to claim 3 above; and further in view of Takemoto et al, (US-PGPUB 20200098149)
+103 as being unpatentable over Noguchi, Park, Yamanaka, and Makii, as applied to claim 3 above; and further in view of Takemoto et al, (US-PGPUB 20200098149)

 However, Takemoto discloses a UI unit, (1000 in Fig. 1), that receives a designation of a user, wherein the region specification section, (1000), specifies a region designated by the user via the UI unit as the region where noise and artifacts have occurred, (see at least: Par.
 0035, the user is able to adjust the object region, by designating noise regions, such as regions of the object that were not determined to be the object and regions outside the object that were determined to be the object; and from Par.
 0040, the user is able to designate a region of the object, by carrying out a drag operation of the mouse, which is the input device 150, [i.e., a UI unit, (150 in Fig. 1), that receives a designation of a user, “the input device 150 implicitly receives the user input that designating noise regions”, wherein the region specification section, “1000 in Fig. 1”, specifies a region designated by the user via the UI unit as the region where noise and artifacts have occurred, “the processing apparatus 1000 implicitly specifies the region designated by the user, by using the extraction color acquisition unit 1030”])

-Noguchi, Yamanaka, Makii, and Takemoto are combinable, because they are all concerned with reducing noise in medical image(s).
-Therefore, it would have been obvious to a person of ordinary skill in the art, to modify the combine teaching Noguchi, Yamanaka, and Makii, to use the input device 150 for designating noise regions by the user, as though by Takemoto, in order to extract the object region from the image, (Takemoto, Par.
+Noguchi, Park, Yamanaka, Makii, and Takemoto are combinable, because they are all concerned with reducing noise in medical image(s).
+Therefore, it would have been obvious to a person of ordinary skill in the art, to modify the combine teaching Noguchi, Park, Yamanaka, and Makii, to use the input device 150 for designating noise regions by the user, as though by Takemoto, in order to extract the object region from the image, (Takemoto, Par.
 0001)

 Claims 8-9 are rejected under 35 U.S.C.
 103 as being unpatentable over Noguchi, Yamanaka, and Makii, as applied to claim 1 above; and further in view of Nakamura et al, (US-PGPUB 20200202486)

-In regards to claim 8, the combine teaching Noguchi, Yamanaka, and Makii as whole discloses the limitations of claim 1
+In regards to claim 8, the combine teaching Noguchi, Park, Yamanaka, and Makii as whole discloses the limitations of claim 1

-The combine teaching Noguchi, Yamanaka, and Makii as whole does not expressly disclose wherein the one or more processers comprising: a display controller that controls an image to be displayed on a display device, and the display controller displays a composite image generated by the one or more processers, and the difference image or a part of the difference image, on the display device.
+The combine teaching Noguchi, Park, Yamanaka, and Makii as whole does not expressly disclose wherein the one or more processers comprising: a display controller that controls an image to be displayed on a display device, and the display controller displays a composite image generated by the one or more processers, and the difference image or a part of the difference image, on the display device.

 However, Nakamura discloses a display controller, that controls an image to be displayed on a display device, and the display controller displays a composite image generated by the one or more processers, and the difference image or a part of the difference image, on the display device, (see at least: Fig. 2, and par.
 0051-0052, combining processing for generating a composite image in which the difference image is superimposed on at least one of the first three-dimensional image V1 or the second three-dimensional image V2; ….where the display controller 26 implicitly controls the display device 14 for displaying the composite image on the display unit 14 so that first information indicating a tomographic image generation range and second information indicating a difference image generation range in at least one of the first three-dimensional image V1 or the second three-dimensional image V2 are displayed in the composite image, [i.e., display controller implicitly (14 in Fig. 2), controls an image to be displayed on a display device, “the display controller 26 implicitly controls the display device 14”, and the display controller displays a composite image generated by the one or more processers, “displaying the composite image on the display unit 14”, and the difference image or a part of the difference image, “implicit by the difference image generation range”, on the display device, “14 in Fig. 2”]).

-Noguchi, Yamanaka, Makii, and Nakamura are combinable, because they are all concerned with processing medical image(s).
-Therefore, it would have been obvious to a person of ordinary skill in the art, to modify the combine teaching Noguchi, Yamanaka, and Makii, to use the display controller 26, as though by Nakamura, in order to easily recognize the generation range of a difference image in a three-dimensional image, (Nakamura, Par.
+Noguchi, Park, Yamanaka, Makii, and Nakamura are combinable, because they are all concerned with processing medical image(s).
+Therefore, it would have been obvious to a person of ordinary skill in the art, to modify the combine teaching Noguchi, Park, Yamanaka, and Makii, to use the display controller 26, as though by Nakamura, in order to easily recognize the generation range of a difference image in a three-dimensional image, (Nakamura, Par.
 0028)

 Furthermore, Nakamura discloses wherein the display controller displays the composite image in a first color, and superimposes and displays the difference image or the part of the difference image in a second color that is different from the first color, on the display device, (Nakamura, see at least: Par.
-0063-0064, combining unit 24 generates a color image by assigning a preset color to the difference image Vsub, and generates the composite image Vg by superimposing the color image on the first 3D image V1 that is a monochrome image, [i.e., displaying the composite image in a first color, and superimposes and displays the difference image or the part of the difference image in a second color that is different from the first color, ‘implicit by superimposing the pre-assigned color difference image on the composite image”]).
+0063-0064, combining unit 24 generates a color image by assigning a preset color to the difference image V.sub, and generates the composite image Vg by superimposing the color image on the first 3D image V1 that is a monochrome image, [i.e., displaying the composite image in a first color, and superimposes and displays the difference image or the part of the difference image in a second color that is different from the first color, ‘implicit by superimposing the pre-assigned color difference image on the composite image”]).

 Claim 10 is rejected under 35 U.S.C.
-103 as being unpatentable over Noguchi, Yamanaka, Makii, and Nakamura, as applied to claim 8 above; and further in view of Takahashi et al, (US-PGPUB 20090322863)
+103 as being unpatentable over Noguchi, Park, Yamanaka, Makii, and Nakamura, as applied to claim 8 above; and further in view of Takahashi et al, (US-PGPUB 20090322863)

-The combine teaching Noguchi, Yamanaka, Makii, and Nakamura as whole does not expressly disclose discloses wherein the display controller displays a pixel of the difference image whose pixel value is equal to or greater than a predetermined threshold value on the display device.
+The combine teaching Noguchi, Park, Yamanaka, Makii, and Nakamura as whole does not expressly disclose discloses wherein the display controller displays a pixel of the difference image whose pixel value is equal to or greater than a predetermined threshold value on the display device.

 However, Takahashi discloses wherein the display controller displays a pixel of the difference image whose pixel value is equal to or greater than a predetermined threshold value on the display device, (see at least: Par.
 0030, when difference between distance information about a pixel of the imaging device and distance information about pixels in the vicinity of the pixel is greater than or equal to a predetermined threshold value, the display unit may display the pixel in such a manner that the difference is emphasized, [i.e., the display controller displays a pixel of the difference image whose pixel value is equal to or greater than a predetermined threshold value on the display device, “implicit by displaying the pixel n such a manner that the difference is emphasized based on pixel(s) that is greater than or equal to a predetermined threshold value]).